beameio/beame-sdk/README.md

 ```
 #Copy-paste example of https server with express support

 Below code snippet is actually a part of larger code above.
-So it requires all needed installations to be performed prior to run.
+So it requires all needed installations (npm/express/beame-sdk) to be performed prior to run.
-In order to see credentials that you have created, use `beame creds list` in terminal.
-*Hostname* listed in row named *edgeclient* is the one, that you'll need to provide to *SampleBeameServer* as *hostname*.
+In order to see credentials that you have created, use `beame creds list` in terminal. *Hostname*, that is listed in row named *edgeclient* ,is the one, that you'll need to provide to *SampleBeameServer* as *hostname*.

 ```
 "use strict";